Government and intergovernmental reactions to the Russian invasion of Ukraine

-The Russian invasion of Ukraine received widespread international condemnation, leading to new sanctions being imposed on Russia, which triggered a Russian financial crisis.
+The 2022 Russian invasion of Ukraine received widespread international condemnation, leading to new sanctions being imposed on Russia, which triggered a Russian financial crisis.
 Reactions among governments have most often been negative, with criticism and condemnation, particularly in Europe, the Americas, and Southeast Asia.

-International organizations such as the United Nations (UN) and the North Atlantic Treaty Organization (NATO) have also voiced significant criticism of the invasion, over its not having justifiable precedent.
+International organizations such as the United Nations (UN) and the North Atlantic Treaty Organization (NATO) have also voiced significant criticism of the invasion, over it not having justifiable precedent.
 From the early phases of the invasion, the United Nations General Assembly voted to condemn Russia for its invasion of Ukraine.

 Ukraine

 Ukrainian President Volodymyr Zelenskyy called for nations to either establish a no-fly zone over Ukraine or provide Ukraine with air support.
 Zelenskyy also called for "peace", stating that he does not "want Ukraine's history to be a legend about 300 Spartans."
 Zelenskyy, in an address to the British House of Commons, also invoked the words of Winston Churchill by saying "We will fight at sea; we will fight in the air; we will protect our land.
 We will fight everywhere ... and we will not surrender."

 Ukrainian officials have published photos and videos of killed and captured Russian soldiers.
 Some experts have argued that Article 13 of the Third Geneva Convention prohibits videos of captured soldiers.

 On 2 April, Zelenskyy warned Ukrainian residents that Russian forces retreating from around Kyiv were "mining the whole territory.
 They are mining homes, mining equipment, even the bodies of people who were killed", and leaving behind "a lot of trip wires, a lot of other dangers."